 We develop our professional practice in a range of ways from attending conferences to completing online learning from participating in networks to shadowing others.

-Mentoring, by its 1:1 nature enables deeper and more individualistic development.
+Due to its 1:1 nature, mentoring enables deeper and more individualistic development.
 This was highlighted as being key for the development of ‘personal qualities’ and new skills for the sector as part of the Character Matters Report.

 Benefits of mentoring